wmwilliams/project_2/README.md

 TO-INSTALL LOCALLY
-	clone this repo and do an npm install then sequelize db:migrate i think
+	clone this repo and do an npm install then sequelize db:migrate to create database
-	try that.....if it doesnt work then just go and look at it online
+	after that as long as you have Postgres running, run node index.js in the terminal then site should be on your machine at localhost:3000

 HOSTED AT